asgarovf/ethylene/docs/docs/intro.md

 ```

 You can type this command into Command Prompt, Powershell, Terminal, or any other integrated terminal of your code editor.

+:::info React version
+We are not supporting the new React 18 release.
+It is recommended to use previous major React versions.